 - Multi-cultural teamwork and presentation skills developed through group-work

-- Analytical skills developed through research dissertation.
+- Analytical skills developed through financial reporting project.

 Mr Robert Goddard